MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 1. To choose a different web service:

-   1. From the sub-menu, choose the option for **Change the service for simulation**.
+   1. From the submenu, choose the option for **Change the service for simulation**.
    1. Specify the new service:
       + To use an existing service, enter 'Yes' and provide the service's name and version as '\<name>/\<version>'.
 For example, `my-service/1.1`.
       + To use the generated [default service], enter 'No'.